Suite Française (film): Plot

-The Viscountess de Monfort (Harriet Walter) later catches Benoit stealing a chicken from her coop.
-When Benoit points a gun at her, she tells her husband, the collaborationist Viscount de Monfort (Lambert Wilson), who sends German soldiers after Benoit.
+The Viscountess de Montmort later catches Benoit stealing a chicken from her coop.
+When Benoit points a gun at her, she tells her husband, the collaborationist Viscount de Montmort, who sends German soldiers after Benoit.
 While hiding in a barn, Benoit kills Kurt with his gun and flees into the forest.

-The Germans launch a manhunt and give the townsfolk 48 hours to surrender Benoit.
-The German Major (Heino Ferch) takes the Viscount hostage and threatens to execute him if Benoit is not found.
+The Wehrmacht launches a manhunt and give the townsfolk 48 hours to surrender Benoit.
+A Wehrmacht Major takes the Viscount hostage and threatens to execute him if Benoit is not found.
 At Madeleine's request, Lucile hides Benoit in the attic of the Angellier mansion with the help of the reluctant Madame Angellier.
 Despite a massive manhunt, the Germans fail to capture Benoit and the Viscount is executed by firing squad.

-With the Germans planning to withdraw from the town, Lucile takes part in a plan to smuggle Benoit into Paris, where the French Resistance is gathering.
+As the Germans plan to withdraw from the town, Lucile takes part in a plan to smuggle Benoit into Paris, where the French Resistance is gathering.
 She manages to convince Bruno to issue her a travel pass to Paris.
 However, Bruno's suspicious orderly suspects that Lucile is harboring Benoit and issues special instructions for the checkpoint guards to search her car.

 At the checkpoint, Benoit manages to shoot the German soldiers dead with his pistol but is wounded in the shoulder.
 Bruno arrives on a motorcycle.
 Lucile faces him with her pistol but is unable to kill him.
-To Lucile's relief, Bruno helps her lift the wounded Benoit into the car and allows them to escape to Paris.
+To Lucile's relief, Bruno instead helps her lift the wounded Benoit into the car and allows them to escape to Paris.
 As she drives away, Lucile smiles at Bruno in gratitude.
-Lucile and Benoit later join the French resistance and help drive out the Germans.
-While Lucile later learns that Bruno perished during the war, she treasures the memory of his musical score Suite Française.
+Lucile and Benoit later join the French resistance and help liberate France from the Germans.
+While Lucile later learns that Bruno von Falk perished during the war, she always treasures his musical score Suite Française.